misoboute/baking/Sourdough-Barbari-Bread.md

 Time: 13:15-13:45

 ### Comments
-Prepare the work surface, divide and preshape 6 x 400g rounds, bench rest.
+Prepare the work surface, divide and preshape the rounds, bench rest.

 ### Work surface
 Probably a table top horizontally divided into three sections.
 The leftmost section is where the bulk is placed (top) along with the scale (bottom left) and a bowl of water (bottom right, for wetting the bench knife and the hand as needed).
 Also, do not dump the whole bulk on the table (as some recipes indicate) so it doesn't spread (as it is quite wet) to occupy so much space.
 Just grab a piece from inside the mixing container using a wet hand and cut it off using the bench knife.
 Place the piece on the floured scale tray and adjust the weight by cutting small pieces off it using the bench knife or adding to it.
 Then place the dough in the middle section of the table.